neatnik/terminal.land/README.md

 This is a different kind of game, one in which interactions are purely text-based and the graphics exist solely in your mind.
 It might not be your cup of tea, but that’s OK—it’s not for everyone. ☺️

-If you like [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction), you might enjoy Terminal Land.
-And if you like spending time in a terminal, you might love it.
+If you like spending time in a terminal, you might enjoy Terminal Land.
+And if you like [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction), you might _love_ it.

 ## Documentation